guyroyse/dnd-and-graph-databases/code/docker/README.md

 # Setup Redis + RedisGraph with Docker Compose

-This folder contains a Docker Compose file configured to use the edge version of RedisLabs redismod image; a Docker image with selected Redis Labs modules.
-It loads only the RedisGraph module.
+This folder contains a Docker Compose file configured to use the latest version of Redis Stack; a Docker image with Redis and the most popular Redis modules.

 ## Pre-requisites